 These are currently the main areas of work:

-A new eating disorder service for east and west Suffolk has been commissioned with Norfolk and Suffolk NHS Foundation Trust.
-For more information on this and other services please visit http://www.thesource.me.uk/health/eating-disorders/
+A new eating disorder service for east and west Suffolk has been commissioned with Norfolk and Suffolk NHS Foundation Trust and provides dedicated, bespoke care to people aged up to 18 with anorexia, bulimia and binge eating disorder in line with NHS England guidance.

-Working with Suffolk Community Foundation to administer a grant programme of £225,000 available for local projects (up to £20k) that will support the Transformation Plan priorities.
+Working with Suffolk Community Foundation to administer a second wave of grants available for local projects that will support the Transformation Plan priorities.